 Limerick City Walking Tours

-Limerick City Walking Tours take place on Tuesdays & Thursdays 11.30 and 2.30 given by the Limerick Civic Trust.
+Limerick City Walking Tours take place on Tuesdays & Thursdays 11.30 and 2.30 and run for approximately 60 to 90 minutes, given by the Limerick Civic Trust.

 Their Tour of Medieval English Town explores the oldest parts of Limerick City from Viking times to our present day.
 Stories from our past are revisited on foot including The Bard of Thomond, St Munchin and the Story of the Bishops’ Lady.
 The tour starts at the Bishop’s Palace and includes Thomond Bridge, The Treaty Stone, The Toll House, Villiars Alms House, St Munchin’s Church and Graveyard, to end up in front of the Bishop’s Palace again.
 The historical interior of the Bishops’ Palace and curio wall are also included on this tour.